silitics/rpi-derive-key/README.md

     A utility for deriving secure device-specific keys on Raspberry Pi.
 </h4>

-⚠️ **Caution:** This tool is based on a randomly generated _device secret_ stored in the [_One-Time Programmable_ (OTP) memory](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#otp-register-and-bit-definitions) of the Raspberry Pi.
+⚠️ **Caution:** This tool is based on a randomly generated _device-specific secret_ stored in the [_One-Time Programmable_ (OTP) memory](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#otp-register-and-bit-definitions) of the Raspberry Pi SoC.
 The initialization of this secret is **irreversible**.
 Please **make sure you understand the provided security guarantees** before using it for anything serious.

 - **Cryptographically strong** key derivation using [SHA3-512](https://en.wikipedia.org/wiki/SHA-3) and [HKDF](https://www.rfc-editor.org/rfc/rfc5869).
 - Statically-linked **standalone binary** with zero dependencies.